Xawwell/xawwell/Readme.md

 # Calendarbot

-This bot gets your schedule from Google Calendar.
+This bot gets your schedule from Google Calendar and has the option to export them to a txt. file.

 ## Instructions on how to run: